GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-08-28-how-to-create-an-optimizely-addon-part-1.md

 - Do try to contain your AddOn into a single Razor Class Library to make installs and updates easier.
 - Do try to support a stricter Content Security Policy by:
   - Compiling and package your JavaScript and Stylesheets as part of the AddOn.
+  - Attach styles and events using classes referenced by your JavaScript and Stylesheets.
   - Use `ICspNonceService` to add a `nonce` attribute to your script and style elements.
 - Add items into the menu by implementing `IMenuProvider` and decorating it with `[MenuProvider]`
 - Do secure all of your controllers to ensure users have to have access to the CMS Interface.